9 So all Israel was recorded in genealogies, and these are written in the Book of the Kings of Israel (1 Chronicles 9:1)

 There are two temptations for Christians.
 We can get lost in the “not like,” as Dan did.
 But we can also get lost in the “almost-like,” as Zebulun did.
 This is the more subtle temptation.
 We may have a lot in common with the people around us who all cheer for the same football team, all speak the same language, all drive the same kinds of cars.
 Sure, they may not make time for the Lord in their lives, but other than that, they are just like us.

 And over time, we wind up becoming just like them, to the point that no one can tell the difference between the Christian family in the neighborhood and all the others.
 We may not be actively pursuing false gods, but we also are not passionately pursuing the One True God.

 There’s more than one way to lose your place among the tribes.
-And Lord, when the saints go marching in, how I want to be in that number!
+And Lord, when we are gathered around your throne, how I want to be in that number.